Back to index of Scrabble pages by Donald Sauter.

 1. Six-letter minimum requirement.

-2. Enchanted JQXZ: play right-side up for a bonus, or flip for a blank.
+2. JQXZ wild!
+Play right-side up for a fitting bonus, or flip for a blank.

 3. Pick off 1 or 2 letters from the end of a word in the service of stretching that word into a bigger word.

 You may visit the Scrabble III rules page for more detail and discussion, but first, visit the Scrabble III introduction page to see what you're in for and how Scrabble O compares to the very best of modern championship Scrabble.